berkeman/glansigt/_posts/2019-06-05-performance.markdown

 slice is a simple way to pave the way for entirely independent parallel processing.

+The figure below illustrates a small dataset containing pairs of users and movies.
+The upper part of the figure shows the original dataset, while the bottom part illustrates the dataset partitioned into three independent slices based on a hash function operating on the `user` column.

 <p align="center"><img src="{{ site.baseurl }}assets/hashing.svg"> </p>

-If we hash our dataset on the `user` variable, for example, we will have data from each particular user in only one slice, meaning the we will never have to merge any results between slices/CPUs if we compute some information per user.
+Now, any user will appear in exactly one slice.
+If we do operations per user, such as collecting the set of movies for each user, there is no need to merge data between slices.
+Computations can be carried out in parallel without any communication between processes.

-This data _partitioning before processing_ is the opposite of _merge after processing_ that is used by Map-Reduce.
-Since hash partitioning is done before data computations, it is carried out only _once_, whereas for Map-Reduce, reduction is a necessary step in the processing.
-Furthermore, hash partitioning a dataset executes fast.
+This data _partitioning before processing_ is kind of the opposite of _merge after processing_ that is being used by Map-Reduce.
+Since hash partitioning is done before data computations, it is carried out only _once_, even if we do repeated computations.
+For Map-Reduce, on the other hand, reduction is a necessary step in the processing.
+Besides, hash partitioning a dataset is a relatively fast operation.